-Office Hours: Mon: 4:30 to 6:00 p.m., Tues: 1:30 to 2:30 p.m.

-Online Office Hours: Wed: 10:00 to 11:00 a.m., Thurs: 9:30 to 10:00 a.m.
-These times might periodically change, and an announcement will be posted if this happens.
+Office Hours: Monday: 5:00 to 6:00 p.m., Tues: 4:00 to 5:00 p.m.
+Online Office Hours: Wed: 10:00 to 11:00 a.m.
+Thurs: 9:30 to 10:30 a.m.
+These times might periodically change, and an announcement will be posted.

 The fastest way to reach me is by email.
+Also make sure to check for new announcements often.

 If you email me, please put "History 120 Online" in the subject line of the email.
-Don't forget to put your name inside the email, especially since many of your email addresses do not identify who you are.
-If you would like to talk with me over the phone, please make sure to speak slowly, loudly, and clearly, and make sure you give me your name and phone number so I can call you back.
+Don't forget to put your name inside the email.
+If you would like to talk with me over the phone, just let me know.

 If you are adding the course, you must use the add authorization number I gave you and add immediately in order to have access to Blackboard.
-It should take no more than 24 hours for you to be able to log on to Blackboard.
-You cannot afford to get behind in this class on the modules, so the sooner the better.
-No adds accepted afterFebruary 28, 2015.
+It should take no more than 4 hours for you to be able to log on to Blackboard.
+You cannot afford to get behind in this class on the modules.
+No adds accepted after August 27, 2016.
 If you are adding in the second week of the course, the due date of the first module will be extended for you, but you must complete both Module 1 and 2 by the end of the second week of the semester.

-Please print out this page and the Course Schedule in the Syllabus tool for future reference.
+Please print out this document and/or the Course Schedule in the Syllabus tool for future reference.